 Anglican Action stands for Justice Through Service.

-Anglican Action unites Faith and Te Tiriti in a Mission committed to flax roots support and challenge from the margins to an unequal society in order to liberate and empower.
+Anglican Action unites Faith and Te Tiriti in a Mission committed to flax roots support and challenge from the margins of an unequal society in order to liberate and empower.

-Anglican Action celebrates the spirituality of life and believes that every sister and brother, known or stranger, of this land or another, is considered to be our neighbour.
+Anglican Action celebrates the spirituality of life and believes that everyone, known or stranger, of this land or another, is considered to be our neighbour.

 All of creation is sacred and of equal and infinite value with a soul worthy of care and respect.